Foras na Gaeilge

 In 2006, Foras na Gaeilge advertised the Language Development Officers’ Scheme to promote Irish in the public sector.

-Foras na Gaeilge are co-funding the salaries of the Irish Officers for three years in conjuction with the Local Councils in the North.
+Foras na Gaeilge are presently co-funding the salaries of Irish Language Officers for three years in conjunction with local councils in the north.

 Derry City Council